1. What qualifications and experience do I need to apply for work with Community Living Australia?

 This is determined by the role you are appointed to.
 Some roles, such as support work are shift work roles and shift times range from early morning shifts, day shifts, afternoon shifts, and sleepover shifts.
 Shifts can also occur on weekdays, weekends and public holidays.
-This will be discussed with you as part of the selection process however being available for a wide variety of shifts will assist to maximise the hours available to you.
+This will be discussed with you during the selection process however being available for a wide variety of shifts will assist us to maximize the hours available to you.

 6. What do I do in my first few shifts?

 You will participate in our 'getting started' on-boarding process.
 This process is designed to give you the best opportunity for success in your new role.
-This will include completing our online training program and might include such things as completing 'shadow' shifts within the location where you are placed.
+This includes completing our online training program and completing 'shadow' shifts within the location where you are placed.
 You will receive orientation into location(s) and be mentored by your Team Leader and other experienced staff.

 7. Is there opportunity for career progression?

 Community Living Australia provides career pathways for employees.
-Whenever possible, we support employees through enhanced training opportunities, in order to increase skills and provide opportunities for career development within the organisation.
+Whenever possible, we support employees through enhanced training opportunities, in order to increase skills and provide opportunities for career development.
 Opportunities to progress into higher roles from a Support Worker include:

 - Team Leader